 For the same reasons, I also like drawers for bathroom renovations.
 It’s a great use of hidden storage space, like if you can add one to a toe-kick near the floor.

 Finishes like stainless steel, chrome, brass, and brushed gold have been extremely popular over the last 10 years.
 But when it comes to shopping for surfaces I use several times a day, I think it’s important to put more thought into its function too.
-So, for my next house or next home remodel, I know that I’ll be paying a lot more attention to finishes that are specifically labeled as “spot” or “fingerprint” resistant.
+So, for my next house or next home remodel, I know I’ll be paying a lot more attention to finishes that are specifically labeled as spot or fingerprint resistant.

-When I installed my faucet, one of the nifty features about the finish was that it was a new color called “slate” that was supposed to be resistant to fingerprints and water spots.
-While it seems to differ by manufacturer as to the name of this type of finish, the color appears to be not quite “stainless” but not quite “nickel,” either — it’s some kind of in-between style.
-Yet it still works with the other appliances I’ve already put in.
+When I installed my faucet, one of the nifty features about the finish was that it was a new color called slate that was supposed to resist fingerprints and water spots.
+While it seems to differ by manufacturer as to the name of this type of finish, the color appears to be not quite stainless, but not quite nickel, either — it’s some kind of in-between.
+Yet, it still works with the other appliances I’ve already put in.

 Bluetooth speakers aren’t exactly a novel concept, but they’re also (IMO) easily forgotten when designing.
 It absolutely makes sense to incorporate quality speakers into the rooms where you listen to music the most.